 But how do you break the habit?

-“If your child is old enough, the best thing to do is to talk about it and create a plan together,” says Dr. Nanna.
-“You can create a fun countdown to the day the pacifier will be removed, and have some sort of treat for the child for giving up the pacifier.”
+“If your child is old enough, the best thing to do is talk about it and create a plan together,” says Dr. Nanna.
+“You can create a fun countdown to the day the pacifier will be removed and have some treat for the child for giving up the pacifier.”

 Some parents find it easier to have their child quit the habit cold turkey.
 Perhaps they leave the pacifiers behind on a trip or encourage the child to leave their pacifiers under their pillow for the tooth fairy to take in exchange for a small trinket.

-Your Pediatric Dentist in Roswell can also play an important role in helping your child stop using a pacifier.
-Dr. Nanna and her staff are always happy to speak with children about what can happen to their teeth if they keep using a pacifier, and offer encouragement to help them stop the habit.
+Your Pediatric Dentist in Roswell can also play an essential role in helping your child stop using a pacifier.
+Dr. Nanna and her staff are always happy to speak with children about what can happen to their teeth if they keep using a pacifier and offer encouragement to help them stop the habit.

 “We want your child to have a healthy, beautiful smile,” says Dr. Nanna.
 “We are always happy to help you by encouraging positive habits and helping your children understand the best way to care for their teeth.”

-If your child is over the age of 18 months and still using a pacifier, it’s time to break the habit before too much damage is done.
+If your child is over 18 months and still using a pacifier, it’s time to break the habit before too much damage is done.